cs5450/cs5450.github.io/assignments/index.md

 To use a late day you <strong>MUST follow</strong> the submission policy outlined in our [submission instructions]({{ site.url }}/submission-instructions.html) to alert the course staff to fetch your late submission.
 Failure to follow these instruction and fill out the late-submission form will result in 0 credit for the assignment.

-Note:  Even if you submit 1 minute after the deadline, you will need to use a late day (even if the wireless network in your dorm room is down or you have a github issue, etc.).
+Note:  **There is NO grace period.** Even if you submit a few minutes after the deadline, you will need to use a late day (even if the wireless network in your dorm room is down or you have a github issue, etc.).
 It is your job to be on time and not cut it too close.
 Leave time for things to "go wrong".

 ### Submission Instructions
 In order to properly submit your assignment, please follow the course [submission instructions]({{ site.url }}/submission-instructions.html)